 - Rent a scooter (150-200 thb per day) and and visit the Pai Canyon, amazing waterfalls, and hot springs that are not in shortage.
 Grab a map, a bike, and your camera!
 You’re good to go and check out what beautiful Pai offers!

-Please note that you need to ride a scooter in order to enjoy the beautiful surroundings of Pai.
-Otherwise you will be stuck in the middle of the guesthouses and restaurants.
-I rode my first bike in Pai in 2015 with the help of the guy who taught me in an open area close to his store.
+Keep in mind that you need to ride a scooter in order to enjoy the beautiful surroundings of Pai.
+I rode my first bike in Pai in 2015 with the help of the bike rental store owner who taught me in an open area close to his shop.
 You can ask any of the local rental shops to teach you, which won’t take too long.
 As long as you use caution while driving, you will appreciate the freedom it will give you all around Asia!

 - Nature walks: If you like to do things solo like I do, I’d also recommend to take walks around Pai in the stunning nature.
 If you head out past Wiang Nua Village to Isara Garden, it’s a gorgeous area of Pai.
 You can stop at Isara for a drink and admire the view.
 If to go a little further past Isara it takes you out to the fold in the mountains and it’s really beautiful to walk around there.